TITLE 89: SOCIAL SERVICES

 D) A member receives State Supplemental Payment (SSP) due to blindness or disability.

-E) A veteran with a service-connected disability rated or paid as totally disabled by the Department of Veterans Affairs (VA).
+E) A veteran with a service-connected disability rated or paid as totally disabled by the federal Department of Veterans Affairs (VA).

 F) A veteran considered by the VA to be in need of regular aid and attendance or permanently housebound.